-- (b) Emergent wetland with nexus to Hudson River This 0.439-acre emergent wetland dominated by Phragmites australis is connected to the Hudson River via a tidal gate.
-It is not mapped by the NWI or NJDEP. - (c) Hudson River The Project will occur in a tidally-influenced portion of the Lower Hudson River.
+(b) Emergent wetland with nexus to Hudson River - This 0.44-acre

+- emergent wetland dominated by Phragmites australis has been determined to be connected to the Hudson River and under USACE jurisdiction based on the fact that the tide is held back by a tide gate situated beneath the Hudson River Waterfront walkway.
+It is not mapped by the NWI or NJDEP. - Hudson River The Project will occur in a tidally-influenced portion (c) of the Lower Hudson River.
 Saltwater from Upper New York Harbor enters the lower Hudson River Estuary during the flood phase of the tidal cycle and lower salinity water is discharged from the Estuary to the Harbor during the ebb phase.
 The typical tidal range in the Hudson River is approximately 5 feet (Geyer and Chant 2006).
 Average tidal velocities near the Project site are about 2.4 feet per second, and the average predicted ebb flow is about 2.6 feet per second (NOAA 2013).
 Freshwater and higher salinity waters are well mixed during low-flow conditions, but are stratified under higher flow conditions when freshwater inflow from upriver overrides the denser saltwater layer (Moran and Limburg 1986).
 USACE maintains a Federally-authorized navigation channel at a depth of 45 feet at mean lower low water (MLLW) from the mouth of the Hudson River upstream to approximately 59th Street, and a 40 foot at MLLW project depth Federal Navigation Channel on the outside of the 45 foot channel (USACE 2016).
-Bathymetric surveys conducted by USACE in April 2016 showed depths ranging from about 36 to 48 feet at MLLW on the eastern side of the navigation channel, and depths from 33 to 51 feet at MLLW on the western side of the navigation channel in the Project vicinity (USACE 2016, sheet 5 of 11).
+Bathymetric surveys conducted by USACE in April 2016 showed depths ranging from about 36 to 48 feet at MLLW on the eastern side of the navigation channel, and depths from 33 to 51 feet at MLW on the western side of the navigation channel in the Project vicinity (USACE 2016, sheet 5 of 11).
 Shallower depths were found near or adjacent to piers and other structures, and depths rapidly increased to 40 feet or more over a distance of less than 200 feet from these structures.
 The National Oceanic and Atmospheric Administration's (NOAA) Nautical Chart #12335 shows current water depths ranging from 3 to 17 feet at MLLW around the piers outside the navigation channel, and from 40 to 54 feet at MLW within the navigation channel.
 At the edges of the channel, depths range from 20 to 30 feet at MLLW (NOAA 2016).
 Sedimentation in the lower Hudson River tends to be highest in the shallows on the west side of the river (Geyer 1995).
 Sedimentation within the interpier areas where current velocities are lower ranges from 1 to 2 feet per year (Smith 1992).